Glutamat42/Termux-Desktops/Documentation/docker.md

 # start vm from now on with the same command but without -cdrom

 # login as root. root has no password
-echo install with setup-alpine. select a disk when prompted (default none) and installation method \"sys\"
+echo install with \"setup-alpine\". select a disk when prompted (default none) and installation method \"sys\" echo install without swap partition.
+If forgotten it will be disabled later, but will waste disk space.
 ```

 ## set up the vm